Negation: Programming language and ordinary language

 The exclamation mark "!" signifies logical NOT in B, C, and languages with a C-inspired syntax such as C++, Java, JavaScript, Perl, and PHP.
-"NOT" is the operator used in ALGOL 60, BASIC, and languages with an ALGOL- or BASIC-inspired syntax such as Pascal, Ada, Eiffel and Seed7.
+"NOT" is the operator used in ALGOL 60, BASIC, and languages with an ALGOL- or BASIC-inspired syntax such as Pascal, Ada, and Eiffel.
 Some languages (C++, Perl, etc.) provide more than one operator for negation.
 A few languages like PL/I and Ratfor use ¬ for negation.
 Most modern languages allow the above statement to be shortened from if (!(r == t)) to if (r != t), which allows sometimes, when the compiler/interpreter is not able to optimize it, faster programs.

 In computer science there is also bitwise negation.
 This takes the value given and switches all the binary 1s to 0s and 0s to 1s.
-See bitwise operation.
-This is often used to create ones' complement or "~" in C or C++ and two's complement (just simplified to "-" or the negative sign since this is equivalent to taking the arithmetic negative value of the number) as it basically creates the opposite (negative value equivalent) or mathematical complement of the value (where both values are added together they create a whole).
+This is often used to create ones' complement (or "~" in C or C++) and two's complement (just simplified to "-" or the negative sign, as this is equivalent to taking the arithmetic negation of the number).